arolla/Skills/Documents/README.md

 In Azure dev ops "Repos" menu, import the github repo to see commits, branches, etc in the azure dev ops.

 ## Create pipelines
-###Create build pipeline
+Create build pipeline.
-Run the build and check that it is green
+Run the build and check that it is green.
-If needed, modify the yaml and put the platform: '' to use any cpu
+If needed, modify the yaml and put the platform: '' to use any cpu.

-Modify the yaml to add the test task, coverage
+Modify the yaml to add the test task, coverage.

 See link : https://docs.microsoft.com/en-us/azure/devops/pipelines/languages/dotnet-core?view=azure-devops